Ingsy/Javascript-Framework/javascript-framework/README.md

 - [@testing-library/jest-dom](https://testing-library.com/docs/queries/about/): A set of custom Jest matchers for testing the state of the DOM.
 - [@testing-library/react](https://testing-library.com/docs/react-testing-library/intro/): Provides utilities for testing React components.
 - [@testing-library/user-event](https://testing-library.com/docs/ecosystem-user-event/): A library for simulating user events.

+## API

+The API used for fetshing data: [https://api.noroff.dev/api/v1/online-shop]

 ## Project Structure